paulbuis/es6project/README.md

 This project uses NPM as the taskrunner rather than something more sophisticated like Grunt (https://gruntjs.com/), Gulp (http://gulpjs.com/), or Gradle (https://gradle.org/).
 One of these tools may be more appropriate on a more complex project.

-*Setting up projects: for project creators
+--Setting up projects: for project creators

 In order to set up a NodeJS/NPM-based project (where NodeJS is running the JavaScript tools, even if the target is a browser rather than NodeJS).
 The first step is to create a project directory with a package.json